 Benny Morris is one of Israel’s leading historians and public intellectuals.
-He was born in Israel in 1948 and was educated at the Hebrew University of Jerusalem (BA) and Cambridge University (Ph.D.).
-He served in infantry and paratroops in the IDF.
-He was a journalist at The Jerusalem Post between 1978 and 1990 and has been professor of Middle East history at Ben-Gurion University since 1997.
-He is currently (2015-2017) a visiting professor in the Dept. of Government in Georgetown University.
-He has been a visiting professor at the University of Maryland, Harvard University, Munich University, Dartmouth College and the University of Florida, and a visiting fellow at the Brookings Institution.
+He was born in Israel in 1948 and was educated at the Hebrew University (BA) and Cambridge University (Ph.D.).
+He served in the IDF in infantry and paratroops.
+He was a journalist at The Jerusalem Post from 1978 to 1990 and was professor of Middle East history at Ben-Gurion University from 1997 to 2017.
+From 2015 to 2018, he was visiting Israel studies professor at Georgetown University.
+He has taught as a visiting professor at Harvard University, Munich University, the University of Maryland and Dartmouth College, and was a visiting fellow at the Brookings Institution.

 The Revolution in Israeli Historiography

 The shift in the 1980s-1990s from establishment, official Zionist historiography, mainly by those who participated in the 1948 war and the rise of Israel to the new generation that had lived through the 1973 Yom Kippur War, the 1982 invasion of Lebanon and the post-1967 occupation of the West Bank and Gaza.
 The “New Historiography” which superseded the “Old Historiography” has been more critical of Israel’s history and decision-making regarding peace or war with the Arabs, the Palestinian refugee problem, etc.

 The Two tracks of Islamist Assault on and Threat to the West (and Israel), ISIS and Iran

 Looks at the Islamist ideologies, actions and aims of the Islamist terrorist organizations, currently with ISIS most prominent, and at Iran, and weighs which is the more serious, potent threat.